-Personal recognition. for Council to use it in the exercise of complaint handling functions or investigative functions by investigative agencies; or for other prescribed circumstances.
+for other prescribed circumstances.
 In addition to the limitations above, which are detailed in the respective subsections of the HRIP Act, there are further exemptions where Council can use Health Information for a secondary purpose.
 Otherwise Council must seek consent from the individual to use their Health Information for a secondary purpose.
-Exemptions Exemptions Exemptions Council does not have to comply with the Privacy Principles about use of Personal Information as outlined in: N/A Council does not have to comply with the Privacy Principles about use of Health Information as outlined in section 10(2) of Schedule 1. section 23(4); section 23(6A); section 24(2); section 25; section 27A; section 27B; section 28(3); 5550011 25(0),
+Exemptions Exemptions Exemptions Council does not have to comply with the Privacy Principles about use of Personal Information as outlined in: N/A Council does not have to comply with the Privacy Principles about use of Health Information as outlined in section 10(2) of Schedule 1. section 23(4); section 23(6A); section 24(2); section 25; section 27A; section 27B; section 28(3);